Bigorange8801/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

+This means to break the DOM into individual components and share/reuse them to make rendering faster and to help not bog down a server

 - [ ] Describe state.

+State is stored data so that compents can call them as needed.

 - [ ] Describe props.

+Props is a place holder of data to share between all components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+It is a general concept about behaviours of functions.
+They sync by being imported and rendered in the components and js pages.

 ## Project Set Up